Skin wrinkles and blemishes

 - Aloe, ginger, grape seed extract, and coral extracts contain antioxidants and are promoted as being healthy for the skin.
 However, evidence of their effects on wrinkles is weak.

-- Honey is being studied for its antibacterial as well as cosmetic benefits.
-In cosmetic formulations, it may help to improve the skin's appearance and delay wrinkles.
+- Honey is being studied for its antibacterial, wound healing, and cosmetic benefits.
+In cosmetic formulations, it may help to improve the skin's appearance and delay wrinkles and can act as a moisturizer.

-Home Exfoliation: Abrasive Scrubs and Alpha Hydroxy Acid
+Home Exfoliation: Abrasive Scrubs and Alpha Hydroxy Acids

 Exfoliation (resurfacing) is one of the basic methods for improving skin and eliminating small wrinkles.
 It involves removing the top layer of skin to allow growth of new skin.
+As a result, they rejuvenate the skin.
 Home exfoliation methods include simple scrubs and special creams.
 Strong exfoliation methods may not be suitable for people with dark skin because scarring or discoloration may result.
+These products can lead to post inflammatory hyperpigmentation, which leaves the skin with more dark discoloration rather than eliminating the dark areas.
 If you are not sure of a product, talk to your dermatologist.

-These involve using an abrasive material to remove old top layer skin so that new skin can grow.
+These involve using an abrasive material to remove the old top layer skin so that new skin can grow.
 Types of abrasives include sugar or salt grains, ground fruit pits, aluminum oxide particles, and tiny plastic beads (also called polyethylene beads or microbeads).
 Microbeads are the mildest scrub because the particles are smooth and round.
 Ground fruit pits and aluminum oxide are the strongest scrubs because their particles have rough edges that may injure the skin.
 The abrasive material is mixed with a base, often a cream or cleansing fluid.
-Scrubs can worsen certain skin conditions such as acne, rosacra, or broken blood vessels.
-Scrubs are also not suitable for sensitive skin.
+Scrubs can worsen certain skin conditions such as rosacea, where the skin is more sensitive with broken blood vessels.

 Alpha hydroxy acids (AHAs) ease the shedding of dead skin cells and may even stimulate growth of collagen and elastin.